 Maybe it was bold of me.
 But a mother never stops worrying about her own ones, does she?

-And then he asked me if I even know what I was asking, and he said that even if he would, he couldn’t do it, because of the Almighty.
+And then he asked me if I even knew what I was asking, and he said that even if he would, he couldn’t do it because of the Almighty.